arun-dhanjal/the_cube_review/README.md

   * Reviews are listed in the reviews section underneath the puzzle in the puzzle detail page

-  * Reviews are ordered by date descending - the earliest reviews are at the top of the list
+  * Reviews are ordered by date ascending - the earliest reviews are at the top of the list

   * Reviews will be unapproved on first creation, and as with posts and comments the unapproved reviews will only be visible to the reviewing user